China’s milk market overview in 2020

 The most used social media in the Chinese digital world for milk are Wechat, Weibo, and Xiaohongshu.
-To reach all these benefits a brand should open a verified account on these platforms, create post or short-video about the company’s value and products, communicate with consumers.
+To reach all these benefits a brand should open a verified account on these platforms, create posts or short-video about the company’s value and products, and communicate with consumers.

 This is exactly what Oatly is doing on its Wechat, Xiaohongshu, and Weibo accounts.

-From how you can guess in the previous image, for example, Oatly is using these platforms to entice consumers through:
+As how you can guess in the previous image, for example, Oatly is using these platforms to entice consumers: